colemole9595/gsoc22_bitstream/README.md

 Slack: colemole9595 in the CHIPS Alliance Workspace

-<sup>Click [here](https://github.com/colemole9595/gsoc22_bitstream/blob/main/README.md) for the markdown document that this proposal is generated from.</sup>
+<sup>Click [here](https://github.com/colemole9595/gsoc22_bitstream/blob/main/README.md) for the markdown document that this proposal is generated from.
+It has working footnotes.</sup>

 ## Introduction